covcom/304CEM/labs/week3/worksheet3.md

 Now you can push any changes you make in labs to your remote `myfork`.
 The GUI gives you an option to choose which remote to push or pull from.
 In the terminal, you can push to the fork with the command `git push myfork`.

 NOTE: A simple `git push` will default to origin, which will fail.
 See [Working with remote git repositories][] for much more detail on working effectively with multiple remotes.

+### 2. Use closure to maintain internal state

+[MDN guide to JS closures][]

+* Load the `function_closure.html` file in Brackets and take a look at the functionality using live preview
+* Observe that the `button.onclick` event handler is a function that uses the `count` variable
+* Observe also that this function does not specify any value for `count`
+* Instead, `count` inside the handler function is given its value _by the enclosing function context_

+Since the `window.onload` handler function encloses the `button.onclick` one, the latter has an "environment" of local variables that it can work with.
+The `onclick` function is therefore able to keep track of the state of a higher-level variable, namely `count`.

+#### Test your understanding

+* Add five buttons to the `function_closure.html` page: '-5', '-1', '0', '+1', '+5'
+	* You can think of these as the playback speed controls for a media player
+* Add a `<div>` with ID `playback-speed` to the page as well
+* Using the existing `onload` handler as an example, write another `window.onload` handler:
+	* This should have an internal state representing the current playback speed
+	* Clicking on one of the 4 '+' or '-' buttons should increment or decrement the current speed as appropriate
+	* Clicking on the '0' button should reset the current speed to 0
+	* The current speed should be updated in the `<div>` you added

+If you have time, use a single helper function to update the `<div>` rather than update it in each separate click handler.